david-beauchesne/FoodWeb-MultiStressors/fwms.md

 properly consider the complexities of multiple drivers and ecological networks in ways that are informative to management.
-From a practical standpoint, single-driver and single-species assessments reamin overwhelmingly applied [@obrien2019], while most multiple drivers studies have typically focused on habitats [*e.g.* @ban2010; @halpern2019].
+From a practical standpoint, single-driver and single-species assessments remain overwhelmingly applied [@obrien2019], while most multiple drivers studies have typically focused on habitats [*e.g.* @ban2010; @halpern2019].
 This conveniently circumscribes assessments to a set of tractable units, but it also ignores systems complexity and aggregates biological processes operating at